Protesters across the US decry police brutality after Tyre Nichols' death

 "He always said he was going to be famous one day.
 I didn't know this is what he meant," Wells said Friday.

-A verified GoFundMe campaign started in memory of Tyre Nichols has raised more than $936,000 as of early Sunday morning.
-The online frundraiser was created by Nichols' mother and reads in part: "My baby was just trying to make it home to be safe in my arms.
+A verified GoFundMe campaign started in memory of Tyre Nichols had raised more than $936,000 as of early Sunday morning.
+The online fundraiser was created by Nichols' mother and reads in part: "My baby was just trying to make it home to be safe in my arms.
 Tyre was unarmed, nonthreatening, and respectful to police during the entire encounter!"

 The-CNN-Wire